 - Self-injury often goes hand in hand with depression.
 Read over the Depression Issue Sheet for more information.

 God loves you, and there is hope and healing in Christ.
-If you have not yet have a personal relationship with Jesus Christ, you can learn by clicking HERE.
+If you do not yet have a personal relationship with Jesus Christ, check out How Freedom Can Begin Today.

-- Books: Self-Injury: When Pain Feels Good – Edward T. Welch; Cutting: A Healing Response – Jeremy Lelek; Inside a Cutter's Mind: Understanding and Helping Those Who Self-Injure - Jerusha Clark with Dr. Earl Henslin; Scars That Wound: Scars That Heal - Jan Kern
+- Inside a Cutter's Mind: Understanding and Helping Those Who Self-Injure by Jerusha Clark with Dr. Earl Henslin

 - Scars That Wound: Scars That Heal by Jan Kern